Creating a Page Load Test

 To create a ThousandEyes page load test, check with your Organization Admin to make sure you have permissions to create and edit test configurations.
 Use a ThousandEyes Cloud or Enterprise Agent, as you cannot run page load tests from an Endpoint Agent.

-1. On the ThousandEyes platform, go to Cloud & Enterprise Agents > Test Settings and click Add New Test.
-If you don’t see this button, check that you have permission to create and edit test configurations.
+On the ThousandEyes platform, go to Network & App Synthetics > Test Settings and click the plus symbol to add a single test, or click *Start Monitoring to use test templates.
+If you don’t see these buttons, check that you have permission to create and edit test configurations.

-6. Go to Cloud & Enterprise Agents > Views to see test results.
+Go to Network & App Synthetics > Views to see test results.
 As the test continues to run, the data will reflect recent test history over time.

 The minimum viable test configuration would be to set up a page load test for a public page such as Wikipedia, accept the defaults, and run it from a Cloud Agent.
 Cloud Agents are managed by ThousandEyes and are already available in locations around the globe.